github-bowen/DiffLlama-Math-Robustness/README.md

 A research project on mathematical reasoning noise robustness based on differential attention mechanism, comparing the performance of [DiffLlama-375M](https://huggingface.co/reyllama/DiffLlama-375M) and [Llama-375M](https://huggingface.co/reyllama/Llama_375M) on noisy mathematical problems.

+This project is an extension of the work presented in [Differential Transformer](https://arxiv.org/abs/2410.05258), adapted to use small-scale models for mathematical reasoning robustness analysis.

 > [!NOTE]
 > For usage guide, please refer to [USAGE_GUIDE.md](USAGE_GUIDE.md).